zheminzhou/SPARSE/docs/output.rst

   s2189   non     0.87220732902   0.296597041195  Corynebacterium matruchotii     Bacteria|-|Actinobacteria|Actinobacteria|Corynebacteriales|Corynebacteriaceae|Corynebacterium|Corynebacterium matruchotii
   s108979 non     0.295928369726  0.857545958706  *Actinomyces sp. oral taxon 897 Bacteria|-|Actinobacteria|Actinobacteria|Actinomycetales|Actinomycetaceae|Actinomyces|*Actinomyces sp. oral taxon 897

-The first line shows the samples in the report, as well as additional annotations (starts with '#'). #Group and #Taxon are the same as in 'sparse predict' output. #Species is a simple extraction of the most probably species in #Taxon column and #Pathogenic consists of the interpretations, where
+The first line shows the samples in the report, as well as additional annotations (starts with '#'). #Group and #Taxon are identical to the 'sparse predict' output. #Species is a simple extraction of the most probably species in the #Taxon column and #Pathogenic contains potential pathogen predictions encoded as:

 .. code-block:: bash